APT47/OpenReport-Base/README.md

     font: Calibri
     size: 9
 ```
 This specification adds text "Hello World!" to the document with fixed attributes 'size' (9) and 'font' (Calibri).

+To avoid repeating the same formatting on every component, OpenReport supports default styles at the document
+level using the "document_style" instance.
+Default styles for text, heading, and caption components are applied
+automatically and can be overridden individually per component.

-The full formatting functionality is available at:
+The full formatting functionality is available at: https://openreport.netlify.app/components_appearance/

 ### Component generation
+*Tables, figures, captions, and python source generation are available with Pro and Fabric plans.*

 Components can be dynamically generated using the 'source' key.
 For example:
 ```yaml
 - figure: